s-ajensen/meditations/_posts/2023-06-20-A-Volatile-Situation.md

 We would expect the first two lines to spawn that thread, sleep for 100ms, and then print `done!`... but on many systems the above *will never exit*.
 Why?

-Well, if the spawned thread is being processed on a different CPU (which on modern, multi-core systems is highly likely) then as a side effect of being accessed so frequently (every 10ms) it likely lives in a register (or at the very least in a cache which is only visible to that particular CPU).
+Well, if the spawned thread is being processed on a different CPU (which on modern, multi-core systems is highly likely) then as a side effect of being accessed so frequently (every 10ms) it likely lives in a register (or at the very least in a cache) which is only visible to that particular CPU.
 When we set `cancelled` to `true` in the main thread, that value is never being access because the thread performing `run()` is using its own, cached version.
 From this we can see, **for memory to be shared between threads, it must be stored in a palce accessible to all of them**.

 In Java, we can do this by defining our `cancelled` variable with the `@volatile` modifier which forces it to be stored in memory which is not CPU-specific (e.g. RAM).
 This means that it will be slightly slower to access, but it will be thread-safe: